 These are the settings used to test the JBL Tune 510BT.
 Our results are only valid in this configuration.

 These on-ears have bad noise isolation performance, but that's normal from their design.
 They don't block out any of the low rumbles of bus engines and barely make a dent in ambient chatter.
 They can reduce some high-pitched noise like the hum of an AC unit, though.

 These headphones have acceptable leakage performance.
 Leakage is concentrated between the mid to treble range, so escaping audio sounds somewhat thin.
 If you're listening to audio at high volumes and are in a noisy environment like a busy office, people are likely to hear parts of your audio.

 The integrated mic delivers decent performance.
 Recorded speech sounds reasonably clear and quite natural but lacking in body.

 The integrated mic offers mediocre noise handling performance.
 People on the other end of the line can struggle to understand you if you call from a noisy or crowded environment, like a subway car or a sports stadium.

-The JBL Tune 510BT only come with a USB-C to USB-A cable for charging purposes.
+These on-ears only come with a USB-C to USB-A cable for charging purposes.